pasithan/Data-Science-projects/README.md

-# Welcome to Pasit's Data-Science-projects repository 👋🏻
+# Welcome to my Data-Science-projects repository 👋🏻

 This repository is a portfolio for keeping Pasit's Data science projects.
 Projects in this repository consist of exercises from university course and self developed projects.